-In 2009, I was misdiagnosed with multiple sclerosis.
-At the time, I had a four and five year old and my marriage was ending.
+Hi!
+My name is Kathy and in 2009, I was misdiagnosed with multiple sclerosis.
+At the time, I had a four and five year old and my first marriage was ending.
 I thought that from that point on, I would only get worse and my children would see me eventually die.
 I was petrified.

 For several years I spent most of my time in and out of emergency rooms, specialists (neurologists, oncologists, immunologists and more) trying to find the source of my problems.
 In 2010, over a few lumbar puncture analysis, the doctors said it was not MS. I no longer thought that I was going to die from MS, but I certainly was not getting any better.
 I spent most of my days in bed trying to save energy for my kids.
 I worked part time, when I could, but eventually filed for Social Security Disability.
 My last visit to my neurologist was ended with a pile of prescriptions to treat my symptoms and a statement- “I’m sorry, this is just the way you are always going to feel.”